samyabdallahfamoco/jhipster-cities/README.md

 This application was generated using JHipster 6.4.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.4.1](https://www.jhipster.tech/documentation-archive/v6.4.1).

+## History of commands in terminal

+`java -version` : 11.0.2
+`jhipster` :
+Which _type_ of application would you like to create?
+Monolithic application (recommended for simple projects) ?
+What is the base name of your application? jhipsterCities ?
+What is your default Java package name? com.famoco.jhipstercities ?
+Do you want to use the JHipster Registry to configure, monitor and scale your application?
+No ?
+Which _type_ of authentication would you like to use?
+OAuth 2.0 / OIDC Authentication (stateful, works with Keycloak and Okta)
+?
+Which _type_ of database would you like to use?
+SQL (H2, MySQL, MariaDB, PostgreSQL, Oracle, MSSQL) ?
+Which _production_ database would you like to use?
+PostgreSQL ?
+Which _development_ database would you like to use?
+PostgreSQL ?
+Do you want to use the Spring cache abstraction?
+No - Warning, when using an SQL database, this will disable the Hibernate 2nd level cache!
+?
+Would you like to use Maven or Gradle for building the backend?
+Gradle ?
+Which other technologies would you like to use?
+(Press <space> to select, <a> to toggle all, <i> to invert selection) ?
+Which _Framework_ would you like to use for the client?
+Angular ?
+Would you like to use a Bootswatch theme (https://bootswatch.com/)?
+Default JHipster ?
+Would you like to enable internationalization support?
+Yes ?
+Please choose the native language of the application English ?
+Please choose additional languages to install (Press <space> to select, <a> to toggle all, <i> to invert selection) ?
+Besides JUnit and Jest, which testing frameworks would you like to use?
+(Press <space> to select, <a> to toggle all, <i> to invert selection)

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: